Skip to contents

 stde = FALSE

-A named list with the observed data.
-The list must be composed of three elements: start, end and value, the first two corresponding to the starting and ending date of the observation.
-See example.
+A named list containing the observed data.
+The list must consist of three elements: start, end and value, where the first two indicate the starting and ending dates of the observation.
+See the example.

-Annual frequency.
-If 0, only the daily series are computed.
+An integer specifying the annual frequency.
+If set to 0, only the daily series is computed.

-Starting day of the calendarization.
-Could be before the starting date of the first observation (retropolation).
+The starting day of the calendarization.
+This date may precede the first observed data (retropolation).

-Ending day of the calendarization.
-Could be after the ending date of the last observation (extrapolation).
+The ending day of the calendarization.
+This date may exceed the last observed data (extrapolation).

-Daily indicator values (or weights).
-Should have the same length as the requested series.
-If available, it typically reflects the daily level of activity that may be varying in function for instance of seasonality, trading day or other calendar effects such as public holidays.
+A numeric vector of daily indicator values (or weights).
+The vector must have the same length as the requested daily series.
+When available, these weights typically reflects daily levels of activity, which may vary due to seasonality, trading day effects, or other calendar effects such as public holidays.

 Boolean.
-If TRUE, the function also returns the standard errors associated to the results.
-Default is FALSE.
+If TRUE, the function also returns the standard errors associated with the results.
+The default is FALSE.

 Value

-a list with the disaggregated daily values, the final aggregated results, and their associated errors if requested.
+A list containing the disaggregated daily values, the final aggregated series, and their associated standard errors if requested.

 Examples